Wednesday, March 20, 2013

 The Handcuff King's blog: Art and beer in Bavaria

-When Houdini first toured Europe during his early fame as The Handcuff King, he penned a regular column for the entertainment section of the Dramatic Mirror back in the USA.
-The columns are filled with wonderful, bizarre, and sometimes very funny bits of information about Vaudeville performers of the day, and give a vivid snapshot of the world of show business during Houdini's emerging super stardom.
+When Houdini first toured Europe during his early fame as The Handcuff King, he penned a regular column for the entertainment section of the New York Dramatic Mirror back in the USA.
+The columns are filled with wonderful, bizarre, and sometimes very funny bits of information about variety performers of the day, and give a vivid snapshot of the world of show business during Houdini's emerging super stardom.

 There are also many revealing opinions and slice-of-life gems about Houdini himself that have never found their way into any books.
 In a way, these regular columns can be read as if they are Harry Houdini's very own personal "blog."